Strength of Minibatch Noise in SGD: SGD Noise and Fluctuation in Linear Regression

-\end{theorem} By definition, $C=J$ is the exact FIM.
+\end{theorem} By definition, $C=J$ is the FIM.
 The Hessian approximation, in sharp contrast, can only account for the term in { orange}.
-A significant modification that contains both anisotropic and isotropic (up to Hessian) contributions is required to fully understand SGD noise, even in this simple example.
-Additionally, comparing this result with the training loss \eqref{eq: trainingloss label}, one can find that the noise covariance is proportional to the training loss.
-In fact, we will see that the proportionality to training loss is a general feature of the SGD noise in Section~\ref{sec:general}.
+A significant modification containing both anisotropic and isotropic (up to Hessian) is required to fully understand SGD noise, even in this simple example.
+Additionally, comparing this result with the training loss \eqref{eq: trainingloss label}, one can find that the noise covariance contains one term that is proportional to the training loss.
+In fact, we will derive in Sec.~\ref{sec:general} that containing a term proportional to training loss is a general feature of the SGD noise.
 We also study the case when the input is contaminated with noise.
 Interestingly, the result is the same with the label noise case with $\sigma^2$ replaced by a more complicated term of the form ${\rm Tr}[AK^{-1}BU]$.
 We thus omit this part from the main text.
 A detailed discussion can be found in Appendix~\ref{sec: input noise}.
 In the next section, we study the effect of regularization on SGD noise and fluctuation.